-Lingyin Temple is one of the wealthiest monasteries in China and an important site for both pilgrims and tourists.
+Lingyin Temple has been a popular destination since ancient China and is an important site for both pilgrims and tourists.
 It was founded in 328 AD during the Eastern Jin Dynasty by an Indian monk named Huili, who believed the nearby Feilai Peak must be the home of immortals.

 Southern Song Dynasty Guan Kiln Museum